In the last decade, a LOT has changed. Do you want to succeed financially? Here is outdated financial advice that does not hold true today!

 Here is some outdated financial advice, specifically 13 statements to rethink.

 If you’re buying a home, you need to put a lot down.
 Real estate agent fees, taxes, advisory fees, and more.
 You will get this back within a few years when you’re paying a lower cost, you’re slowly starting to pay back the mortgage (not just interest), and your home is appreciating.

 Whether that is a good decision depends largely on the area you want to buy in.
 If it’s an expensive area for rent and a cheap area to buy, it may be attractive.
 If it’s an expensive area to buy but relatively cheaper to rent, it may not be attractive.
-Plus, if you’re not staying in your house at least a couple of years, buying can be an expensive decision.
+Plus, if you’re not staying in your house for at least a couple of years, buying can be an expensive decision.